cloudmesh-community/sp20-516-220/datacenter.md

 ##### Bath County Pumped Storage Station

-One such pumped storage hydropower station is the Bath County Pumped Storage station [@bathcountypsh].
+One such pumped storage hydropower station is the Bath County Pumped Storage station [@bathcountypsh-sp20-516-220].
-This station is the largest of its kind in the United States and feeds power into the PJM Interconnection [@pjmhome], which includes all of the Virginia area.
+This station is the largest of its kind in the United States and feeds power into the PJM Interconnection [@pjmhome-sp20-516-220], which includes all of the Virginia area.

 ##### Harrisonburg, VA Data Center

-Harrisonburg, VA, which lies inside the PJM Interconnection zone has a data center that relies on power from this station among others [@dbtcyberintegrationcenter].
+Harrisonburg, VA, which lies inside the PJM Interconnection zone has a data center that relies on power from this station among others [@dbtcyberintegrationcenter-sp20-516-220].

 ## E.Datacenter.5

 ### Hawaii

-Hawaii has made a bold commitment to generate 100% of their energy from renewable sources by 2045 [@hawaiienergy].
+Hawaii has made a bold commitment to generate 100% of their energy from renewable sources by 2045 [@hawaiienergy-sp20-516-220].
 They hope to do this by taking advantage of their natural surroundings and a variety of technologies.
 These technologies
 include: